Antimicrobial resistance: United States

-The Centers for Disease Control and Prevention reported that more than 2.8 million cases of antibiotic resistance have been reported.
+The Centers for Disease Control and Prevention reported that 2.8 million cases of antibiotic resistance have been reported.
 However, in 2019 overall deaths from antibiotic-resistant infections decreased by 18% and deaths in hospitals decreased by 30%.

 The COVID pandemic caused a reversal of much of the progress made on attenuating the effects of antibiotic resistance, resulting in more antibiotic use, more resistant infections, and less data on preventive action.
 Hospital-onset infections and deaths both increased by 15% in 2020, and significantly higher rates of infections were reported for 4 out of 6 types of healthcare associated infections.

 India

 Owing to rampant misuse, over-prescription, and unregulated over-the-counter access to antibiotics, the growth of AMR superbugs has proliferated in India.
 Pharmacies surveyed by the Karnataka government revealed that 80% of drugs were being sold without a prescription.

-A National Centre for Disease Control survey revealed that more than half of inpatients were using "antibiotics from the ‘Watch’ category of WHO’s AWaRe classification, which should be reserved for severe infections."
+A CDC survey revealed that half of inpatients were using "antibiotics from the 'Watch' category of WHO's AWaRe classification, which should be reserved for severe infections."

 In 2019, India reported 300,000 deaths because of infections relating to AMR, India also reports the most number of tuberculosis cases resistant to antibiotics.